 Processing times can vary from case to case, but it generally takes USCIS 4 – 9 months to process a green card renewal application.
 On average, most applicants receive their green cards within 7 months of filing.
-During that time, you should receive a one-year extension so that your current green card doesn’t expire.
+When you file an I-90 form (Application to Replace Permanent Resident Card), you will automatically receive a one-year extension so that your current green card doesn’t expire.
 When USCIS approves your application, you should receive the green card in the mail within 30 days.

 What to do if You Did Not Receive Your Green Card in the Mail